nyancat1232/simple_note/README.md

 ## Roadmap
 - Multiple timers and stopwatches
-- Customization of clock such as hours from wake up.
+- Customization of the clock such as hours from wake up.
+- Customization of the dashboard.